XantLabs/AcrossAPI/README.md

-# BackendApp
+# AcrossBackend
-Backend of the Codebrew 2017 application
+Backend of the Codebrew 2017 application, WebSockets API

 ## Requirements